Battle of Peebles' Farm: Aftermath

 The Confederate defenders lost works on both sides of their lines.
-The Union army extended the siege lines past the Peebles's Farm area, bringing them all the closer to their ultimate goal of the Boydton Plank Road.
+The Union army extended the siege lines past the Peebles' Farm area, bringing them all the closer to their ultimate goal of the Boydton Plank Road.
 The Union army was firmly entrenched in the area and later that month the II Corps would make an attempt to cut the Boydton Plank Road.

 Battlefield preservation

 The American Battlefield Trust and its partners have acquired and preserved 90 acres of the battlefield through November 2021.
 The acreage is located within Pamplin Historical Park outside Petersburg, Va.